scrambledeggs/cookbook/general/pull-request.md

 ### Testing Phase
 - Make sure your branch is merged to `develop`
 - Deploy `develop` to [testing environment]
-- Endorse to QA with 6 character commit hash
+- Endorse to QA with 7 characters commit hash
 - Wait for QA results

 ### Bug fixing in Testing Phase